Norost/nrfs/Specification/file_system.rst

        0 NLen
        1 DLen
        2 FLen
-       3 Refcount
-      10 Name
+       3 Name
-    10+N FData
+  3+NLen FData
   ====== =====

 * NLen: Length of the name of the extension.
+  If 0, this header serves as padding.
+  No extensions may appear after padding.

 * DLen: Length of the directory item data associated with the extension.

 * FLen: Length of FData

-* Refcount: Amount of directories using this extension.

 * Name: Name of the extension.